hanhaiwen/lilypad-bag/README.md

-# lilypad-bag
+# Lilypad-Bag with temperature control
-This bag is temperature controlled: A RGB-LED on the outside indicates the temperature inside.
+A RGB-LED on the outside indicates the temperature inside.
 Based on the Lilypad Arduino SimpleSnap.